acumos/acumos-r-client/docs/onboarding-r-guide.rst

 In the Response, you will receive an authentication token to be used in the acumos::push() function like that : acumos::push("https://url","file","token","create","license")

+#) Web on-boarding

+You can also drag & drop your model bundle on the "ON-BORADING BY WEB" page in your Acumos instance, or browse you model bundle from this page.